Print to Build: 3D-Printed Joints Make it Easy to Construct Furniture

 A lot of people who join the DIY movement quickly realize they simply don’t have the skills and equipment (not to mention time) required to make things that look as good and last as long as those built by experts.
 But you don’t have to be an engineer, designer or carpenter to build furniture that meets your exact specifications and fits together perfectly.
-Joint kits make it easy to create you own custom projects, and this set can actually be printed at home on a desktop 3D printer.
+These kits of 3D-printed joints make it easy to create you own custom projects, and this set can actually be printed at home on a desktop 3D printer.

 Print to Build is a joint collection for ‘variable space structures’ by designer Ollé Gellért.
 Download the STL files to print the plastic joints and then you can use them with the materials of your choice without the need for special tools.
 The set includes 90, 45 and 120-degree angles with slots for 8-millimeter plywood sheets, and no other fasteners are required.